top of page

 HUGH DAVIDSON

 Hugh graduated from Cambridge in Economics & Law, and qualified as a barrister, in the top 1%, but actually pursued his career in marketing.
 He joined Procter & Gamble (P&G) managing two major brands.
-Later, he headed Marketing for United Biscuits and was President of Canada & Europe for Playtex before co-founding Oxford Strategic Marketing (OSM).
+Later, he headed Marketing for McVities Biscuits and was President of Canada & Europe for Playtex International before co-founding Oxford Strategic Marketing (Oxford SM).

-OSM is now flourishing in third generation of employee ownership and is a B Company with a team of 75 and Hugh sold his shares in OSM to fund HSDT.
+Oxford SM is now flourishing in its third generation of employee ownership and is a B Company with a team of well over 100 in the UK and abroad.
+Hugh sold all his shares in Oxford SM to help fund HSDT.

-Hugh's business books on marketing and on corporate values have sold over 100,000 copies and "The Committed Enterprise" was a finalist in the Financial Times Global Business Book Awards.
+Hugh's business books on marketing and on corporate values have sold over 100,000 copies.
+"Offensive Marketing" was a finalist in the Financial Times Global Business Book Awards in New York.
+"The Committed Enterprise - Making Vision And Values" involved 130 face to face interviews with leaders of global businesses, universities, schools, hospitals and INGOs.

 He has been involved in voluntary sector for many decades, first as a Prison Visitor at Durham Prison, then as Chair of Trading and member of Council, at Save the Children UK.
-Since 2004 he has been full time unpaid volunteer, mainly through HSDT, involved with India, Bangladesh, Vietnam, & Ghana and Rushen Heritage Trust on Isle of Man.
+Since 2004 he has been full time unpaid volunteer, mainly through HSDT, involved with India, Bangladesh, Vietnam and Ghana and also the Rushen Heritage Trust on Isle of Man, a local heritage trust which he and Sandra co-founded.

 SANDRA DAVIDSON